xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - Select Project > Build Automatically
     - This will cause each project in the workspace to build.
 The builder will build dependent projects first.
 Since all projects are being processed, the build will take a while and should finish successfully.
-    - Note: During ongoing development, if you are going to modify model files, you likely want to turn Build Automatically off because of the long build times of models.
-If you are just modifying Java files, you likely want to have Build Automatically on since java files rebuild quickly.

 ### Congratulations!
 Your environment is now built and ready for BridgePoint development.